deanturpin/modern/readme.md

   assert(y1 == 2);
   assert(y2 == 2);

   // What do these even point to?
+(Hint: auto references "decay" to the base
+  // type)
-(Hint: auto references "decay") auto y3 = y2;
+  auto y3 = y2;
   auto &y4 = y2;
   y3 = 3;